Mortennn/Dozer/README.md

 Manual:

 1. [Download](https://github.com/Mortennn/Dozer/releases/latest), open, and drag the app to the Applications folder.
 2. Open Dozer and drag the icon in your menu bar (hold CMD) to the right so it is between some other icons.

-When activated (with a right click) any icons to the left will be hidden.
-You can arrange your other icons accordingly.
+## Usage
+- (CMD+drag) to move Dozer around in the menu bar.
+- Click the Dozer icon to hide menu bar items.
+- To show the menu bar items again, simply re-enter the menu bar.
+- Right click the Dozer icon to open preferences.

 ## Requirements
 macOS version >= 10.12